 1) Is it a British Bakelite Telephone?

 Because most of these foreign inferior quality Bakelite Telephones were made in the 1950's and 60's in the same basic shape they look like genuine British telephones.
 They can even be advertised using terms similar to "Genuine 300 series Bakelite Telephones".
-So one tip is "Always ask and check with the seller if the telephone is British, both the case and the handset".
+So one tip is "Always ask and check with the seller if the telephone is British, that applys to both the case and the handset".

 The quickest way to identify a British Bakelite telephone is to look at the markings impressed into the Bakelite on the underside of the telephone handset, half way between the mouth piece and the earpiece.
 For more details please select the "Bakelite Handset Markings" page.

-Please note you should also check the telephones Bakelite case, as it could be a foreign telephone base with a British Bakelite telephone handset.
+Please note you should also check the vintage telephones Bakelite case, as it could be a foreign telephone base with a British Bakelite telephone handset.

 2) Is it an Original Chrome/Steel metal bodied Telephone Dial?

 The single most important (and valuable) mechanical part of these old GPO telephones is the original metal bodied chrome dial (£20 to £40 of the value).
-The quality and superb engineering of these original metal bodied dials means that they can be serviced and if required repaired to last and last.
+The quality and superb engineering of these original metal bodied vintage dials means that they can be serviced and if required repaired to last and last.

-Unfortunately rather than service these classic metal bodied dials some old telephone dealers go for the quick/easy option and replace them with modern, lower quality (£2 to £7 in value) chrome/steel fronted plastic body dials.
+Unfortunately rather than service these classic metal bodied dials some old telephone restorers and dealers go for the quick/easy option and replace them with more modern, lower quality (£2 to £7 in value) chrome/steel fronted plastic body dials.
 These plastic bodied dials were really designed for the cheaper more modern plastic telephones of the 1960's 70's and 80's.
-Although some of these plastic bodied dials are still good quality compared to modern telephones they are only worth a fraction of the metal bodied originals.
+Although some of these plastic bodied dials are still good quality compared to modern telephones they are only worth a fraction of the metal bodied vintage originals.

 Thankfully it is easy to spot these plastic bodied "fake" chrome dials on Bakelite telephones (even in a photograph) if you look at the shape of the chrome (steel) "finger stop".
 For more details look at the "Original Chrome Dials" page